juliajulia89/juliajulia89/README.md

 I'm Julia Janicka, an archaeologist turned Junior Full Stack Developer based in Barcelona 👩‍💻
 </br>
 After ten years working in academia I have decided to challenge myself and dive into the Tech world.
-Three months later and I am a graduate of Ironhack’s Full Stack Bootcamp.
-I see myself as a passionate developer who loves coding and is always open to learning new languages 🖥️
+Three months later I graduated from Ironhack’s Web Dev Full Stack Bootcamp.
+I am passionate about coding and always open to learning 🖥️

 🔭 I’m currently working on expanding my React and Tailwind abilities
 </br>